-Access to healthcare
+Access to healthcare Management of material topics

 Access to healthcare, in particular radiotherapy, lies at the heart of our ACCESS 2025 business strategy and purpose.
 Elekta makes a positive impact on people and society by improving cancer care access globally.
 By expanding our reach in underserved low- and middle-income countries (LMICs), we contribute to closing the treatment access gap.
 Ensuring more individuals have access to cancer care constitutes a significant contribution to society, local economies and human rights.